evidentlyai/evidently/docs/book/monitoring/alerting.md

 ---
-description: How to send alerts.
+description: Get notifications in Slack or email.
 ---

 {% hint style="success" %}
 Built-in alerting is a Pro feature available in the Evidently Cloud.
 {% endhint %}

 To enable alerts, open the Project and navigate to the "Alerts" section in the left menu.
-To enable alerts, you must set:
+You must set:
 * A notification channel.
 * An alert condition.